dlstechteaching/devops-00-git-basics-final/LEARNING_GIT.md

 # devops-00-git-basics-final

-Insert the missing part of the command to check which version of Git (if any) is installed.
+Initialize Git on the current folder

 ```
 git init
 ```

-Initialize Git on the current folder

 Set the user name for the current repository to "fake-user"